fredlacis/Battleship/README.md

 # Battleship
-A project originally developed for a object oriented programming course at the Pontifical Catholic University of Rio de Janeiro, implemented in Java, with the help of the GUI widget toolkit, Swing.
+A project originally developed for a object oriented programming course teached by [Ivan Mathias Filho](http://www.inf.puc-rio.br/blog/professor/@ivan-mathias-filho) at the Pontifical Catholic University of Rio de Janeiro, implemented in Java, with the help of the GUI widget toolkit, Swing.
 The entire project was developed with Eclipse, in 1024x768 resolution.
 </br>

 ---